riscv/riscv-elf-psabi-doc/riscv-elf.md

 argument registers.
 Vectors that are LMUL = 4 are passed in 4-aligned vector argument registers.
 Vectors that are LMUL = 8 are passed in 8-aligned vector argument registers.
 If there is no available vector registers, vectors are passed by reference.
-If there are mask arguments, the first mask argument is passed in v0.
-The remaining mask arguments follow the rule for general vector arguments.
-The mask argument occupies a single vector register regardless how many bits are effective in the mask.
-If there is no available vector registers for the mask arguments, mask arguments are passed by reference.
-The value of mask arguments occupy VLEN bits on the stack aligned to one byte.
+If there are mask type arguments, the first mask type argument is passed in v0.
+The remaining mask type arguments follow the rule for general vector arguments.
+The mask type argument occupies a single vector register regardless how many bits are effective in the mask.
+If there is no available vector registers for the mask type arguments, mask type arguments are passed by reference.
+The value of mask type arguments occupy VLEN bits on the stack aligned to one byte.
 If vector values are passed by reference, vector values are stored on the stack aligned to the size of the elements in the vector.
 The addresses of the vector or mask values on the stack are passed according to the integer calling convention.

 Vector tuple types for Zvlsseg will be flattened as `NF` vector values when passing as arguments. `NF` is the number of fields for the tuple types.
 For example, values